jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 If you do run into issues ask a question at `Roots Discourse
 <https://discourse.roots.io/c/trellis>`_
 This is the dedicated forum sub section for Trellis and that is where you can find the experts you need debuggig issues.
-Many errors with possible solution can also be found `here
+Many errors with possible solution can also be found at the Imagewize Blog article called `Roots Trellis Errors
 <https://imagewize.com/web-development/roots-trellis-errors/>`_ .